remymiguk/leptos_study/README.md

 - [ ] Maybe to create a Table/Grid model, to manage pagination, count, crud, etc.

+==

+# Roxxies

+Web frameworks in Rust don't have goal to deal with common enterprise necessities.
+Per example, have a reusable columnar data model, bind data model into visual componentes.

 # Leptos study project Axum

 It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository.